 I.9 Use case 8: MP relocation by loopbacking

 The relocation of a MG-local MP to the remote RTP source endpoint might be beneficial under certain conditions (see also clause I.5).
-Such an MP relocation could be principally achieved by enabling a loopback point (LP), see Figure I.8.
+Such a MP relocation could be principally achieved by enabling a loopback point (LP), see Figure I.8.

 Figure I.8 – Use case 8: MP relocation by loopbacking